 When more than one member of a family in the same household applies for insurance, or the applicant resides in the household of an insured, each applicant must provide evidence and a signed statement demonstrating separate insurable shares.
-Separate insurable shares are not applicable to spouses unless all the criteria noted in Subpara.
-C is met (see also Para.
+Separate insurable shares are not applicable to spouses or minors unless all the criteria noted in Subpara.
+E and F, respectively, are met (see also Para.
 212A).